Floristry: Modern/European Style

 Modern/European Style floristry involves contemporary, linear designs that highlight unique forms of both individual floral materials and of the designs themselves.
 Arrangements generally feature negative space and incorporate asymmetric placement of materials.
 The style stands in direct contrast to traditional radial arrangements such as English Garden.
 Modern designs are identified by their play on the space used between each bloom, which is often dramatic, and the play on the use of color and different textures, which can be quite experimental.

 Modern/European Style designs often incorporate unique, exotic or tropical flowers such as bird of paradise, orchids, Anthurium, and Protea of the Caribbean and other exotic locals, but may also employ more common blossoms, such as Roses, Gerberas and lilies.

 Contemporary/Dutch Style

 Contemporary/Dutch Style designs also involve contemporary and linear designs.
 The Dutch designs use a lot of different kinds of greens are used in a natural way.
 The "Dutch Garden" style arrangement—started in the early 1980s—is a very good example of a Dutch style arrangement.
 Stones, bark and mosses are used in these designs.

+Australian Style

+Australian floral style is a harmonious blend of nature's raw beauty and artistic expression.
+Drawing inspiration from the country's diverse landscapes and native flora, this style encapsulates the essence of the land Down Under.
+With a focus on native flowers like banksias, eucalyptus, and Waratahs, Australian floral arrangements exude a distinctive rustic charm.
+The style often showcases a fusion of textures, colours, and shapes, mirroring the dynamic contrasts found in the Australian environment.
+Whether it's a coastal-inspired arrangement echoing the tranquil shores or a bold creation capturing the vibrant hues of the outback, Australian floral style is a unique and captivating representation of the country's natural riches.